ec-europa/toolkit/docs/guide/building-assets.rst

        /js
          script.min.js

-Note: The folder name 'assets' is the default value provided.
-It can be override on the 'gulpfile.js'.
+Note: The folder name ``assets`` is the default value provided, it can be override in the 'gulpfile.js'.

 Get 'default-theme'
 ^^^^^^^^^^^^^^^^^^^